Murder of Margaret Ann Pahl

-In the United States on May 11, 2006, retired Roman Catholic priest Gerald Robinson (April 14, 1938 – July 4, 2014) was convicted of the murder of Sister Margaret Ann Pahl (1908–1980), a Sister of Mercy, a Catholic religious order of women on Holy Saturday, April 5, 1980.
+In the United States on May 11, 2006, retired Catholic priest Gerald Robinson (14 April 1938 – 4 July 2014) was convicted of the murder of Sister Margaret Ann Pahl (1908–1980), a Sister of Mercy, a Catholic religious order of women on Holy Saturday, April 5, 1980.
 Robinson repeatedly appealed, but without success.
 On July 4, 2014, Robinson died in prison.

 Murder, investigation, and trial

 In 1980 Robinson was the chaplain at Mercy Hospital, Toledo, Ohio, where he ministered to the sick and terminally ill.
 Sister Margaret Ann was the caretaker of the chapel.

 Robinson was convicted of strangling and stabbing Pahl, who was 71 at the time, in the sacristy of a chapel of the hospital where they worked together.
 The priest presided at her funeral Mass four days after her death.
 Pahl was stabbed 31 times, including nine times in the shape of an inverted cross.
 Prosecutors considered this shape was deliberate and intended to humiliate Pahl in death.
 Pahl was found covered in an altar cloth, her clothes and body arranged to suggest she had been sexually assaulted, although it was not clear she had been.
 Specific elements of the murder suggested it was a satanic ritual.
 A book describing how to perform the satanic black mass was also found in Robinson's possession.